 For example, the survey does not take into account variations between each person’s numerical concept of what’s worth recommending.
 To some people, a five is neutral and anything better is likely to result in a referral.
 But for the survey, a score of 5 is solidly in detractor territory.

 Another problem occurs if you take industry benchmarks too seriously.
 While they can be helpful in giving you a general goal, results can vary substantially based on industry, country, and methodology.

 NPS is much better at giving you a starting point: a rough sketch of who your happiest customers are so that you can learn from and harness their enthusiasm for your company.
 It’s also a great way to start measuring your customer relations and you can use your initial number as a benchmark for future improvement.

 In addition to the number rating, responders can explain what factored into their score.
 So, it’s useful to read their comments to understand what aspects of your service are disappointing or satisfying.
 For example, you may find that many responders who rate your company below 5 often do so because they felt customer service agents didn’t fix their problems.
 That would lead you to investigate the accuracy and timeliness of your rep’s responses to inquiries.

 NPS & Simplesat

 As a stand-alone concept, NPS is helpful, but it still leaves a lot of unknowns.
 We find that it’s much more useful when combined with other survey methodologies, such as the RATER metric.
-Not only can you roughly identify who your promoters and detractors are, you can quickly peg why they’re promoters or detractors.
+Not only can you roughly identify who your promoters and detractors are, but you can also quickly peg why they’re promoters or detractors.
 When you have information on which service metrics are influencing your NPS, it’s much easier to determine your next course of action.
 And that’s one step closer to happier customers and a healthier company.